 To transfer your domain away from Squarespace:

 - Click the domain you want to transfer.

-To transfer your domain away from Squarespace, you'll need to send your new domain provider the transfer key you just copied.
-The steps vary by provider.
+Note: The steps to provide the transfer code vary by provider.
 If you need help, contact them or visit their documentation.
-Here's documentation on domain transfers from popular providers:
+Here's domain transfer documentation from popular providers: